 In pursuit of an accurate printer for the Tabulae Rudolphinae, he moved to Ulm near the end of 1626 and remained there until the end of 1627.
 In July 1628 he went to Sagan to enter the service of Albrecht von Wallenstein (1583–1634).
 He died on November 15, 1630 at Regensburg, where he was to present his financial claims before the imperial authorities (for Kepler's life, Caspar's biography (1993) is still the best work.
 KGW 19 contains biographically relevant documents).

 Kepler mastered, like the best scientists, the most complicated technical issues, especially in astronomy, but he always emphasized his philosophical, even theological, approach to the questions he dealt with: God manifests himself not only in the words of the Scriptures but also in the wonderful arrangement of the universe and in its conformity with the human intellect.
 Thus, astronomy represents for Kepler, if done philosophically, the best path to God (see Hübner 1975; Methuen 1998 and 2009; Jardine 2009).
 As Kepler at the core of his greatest astronomical work confesses (AN, Part II, chap.
 7, KGW 6, p.
 108, Engl. trans., p.
 183), at the beginning of his career he “was able to taste the sweetness of philosophy … with no special interest whatsoever in astronomy.”
-And, even in his later work, after having calculated many ephemerides and different astronomical data, Kepler writes in a letter from February 17, 1619 to V. Bianchi: “Don't sentence me completely to the treadmill of mathematical calculations.
-Leave me time for philosophical speculations, my sole delight!”
+And, even in his later work, after having calculated many ephemerides and different astronomical data, Kepler writes in a letter of February 17, 1619 to V. Bianchi: “I also ask you, my friends, that you do not condemn me to the treadmill of mathematical calculations; allow me time for philosophical speculation, my only delight!”
 (KGW 17, let.
 N° 827, p.
-249–51; trans. by Gingerich 1993, p.
-396).
+327, lin.
+249– 51).

 Especially where Kepler deals with the geometrical structure of the cosmos, he always returns to his Platonic and Neoplatonic framework of thought.
 Thus, the polyhedral hypothesis (see Section 3 below) he postulated for the first time in his MC represents a kind of “formal cause” constituting the foundational structure of the universe.
 In addition, an “efficient cause,” which realizes this structure in the corporeal world, is also needed.
 This is, of course, God the Creator, who accomplished His work according to the model of the five regular polyhedra.
 Kepler reinterprets the traditional statements about the Creation as an image of the Creator giving to the ancient ideas a more systematic and a quantitative character.
 Even the doctrine of the Trinity could be geometrically represented, taking the center for the Father, the spherical surface for the Son, and the intermediate space, which is mathematically expressed in the regularity of the relationship between the point and the surface, for the Holy Spirit.
 In Kepler's model, we have to be able to reduce all appearances to straightness and curvature as providing the foundation for the geometrical structure of the world's creation.
 The very first category, through which God produced a fundamental similitude of the created World to Himself, is that of quantity (see MC, chapter 2, KGW pp. 23–26).
 Furthermore, quantity was also introduced into the human soul for the specific purpose that this fundamental symmetry could be apprehended and known scientifically.